confact/CrIRCd/README.md

 ## How to run
-Would need crystal >= 1.0 to build this server.
+Would need crystal >= 1.4 to build this server.

 1. clone this repo
 2. build the program with: `crystal build --release ./src/circed.cr`
 3. run the program with `./circed`

 ## Known issues
-* Ping/pong is acting weird, and is not stopping sometimes pinging even if the client have closed the socket.
+* modes is not there for users, channels
+* can't be op of channels.
+* NAMES list of users in channel is not working correctly
+* Some things like NICK change won't update users in channels of the change yet
+* socket errors
+* timeout errors

 ## Contributions
 Everyone is welcome to contribute.
 Fork this repo, make your changes and make a Pull Request explaining what you did and why.
 And I and others will review it and merge it if it make sense. :)